 The recycled paper initiative is a component of Project 50 Forward's Operational Excellence Managed Output Project, led by DoIT's David Ecker and team members Lynn Davis from Procurement and James O'Connor from Transportation and Sustainability.
 The team's goals include reducing costs, increasing sustainability and improving services related to document production.

 The Managed Output Project team and Office of Sustainability are leading a campus-wide toner recycling program beginning March 8, 2013 to achieve a 0% landfill impact and University cost savings.

 XCL will begin pickups from high-volume print areas such as the HSC Library and TLT SINC Sites beginning Friday, March 8, 2013 and will continue on a weekly basis.
-Fridays will become Stony Brook's toner recycling pick-up day.
+Departments must request a toner pickup (boxes are only collected by request on Fridays).
 Departments may request a toner recycling receptacle for their area by filling out the following form.
-A box will be shipped to them with a custom Stony Brook University sticker that describes the program.
+A box (either in the size of 24 x 24 x 30 or 14 x 14 x 36) will be shipped to them with a custom Stony Brook University sticker that describes the program.
 The Office of Sustainability is in the process of purchasing University-approved receptacles that will be placed in various public locations on campus.
 Pickups from these locations will be conducted on a monthly basis.

 Update 10/08/2013: Project is moving forward on all 4 of it's initiatives with 3 nearing completion.

 Update 07/31/2013: A purchase order has been issued to a vendor to perform an inventory and data analysis of all the printers in the Administration Building.